emberjs/guides/source/localizable/templates/actions.md

 }
 ```

-Keep in mind that even with this workaround in place, the `click` event will not automatically trigger via keyboard driven `click` equivalents (such as the `enter` key when focused).
-Browsers will trigger this on clickable elements only by default.
+Keep in mind that even with this workaround in place, the `click` event will
+not automatically trigger via keyboard driven `click` equivalents (such as
+the `enter` key when focused).
+Browsers will trigger this on clickable
+elements only by default.
+This also doesn't make an element accessible to
+users of assistive technology.
+You will need to add additional things like
+`role` and/or `tabindex` to make this accessible for your users.